-Another factor that will draw influencers to partner with you is creative freedom and a competitive compensation.
-Once you create an agreement and determine on things, make sure to give your influencer(s) a creative leverage.
-After all they know their audience and they know how to approach their audience and recommend your product to their audience in a way that feels more authentic.
+Another factor that will draw influencers to partner with you is creative freedom and competitive compensation.
+Once you create an agreement and determine on things, make sure to give your influencer(s) creative leverage.
+After all, they know their audience and they know how to approach their audience and recommend your product to their audience in a way that feels more authentic.
 Remember, people tend to steer away from traditional ads and follow almost exclusively an impactful individual.
 By all means, review their work and make sure it fits with your campaign and its goals, however, trust that your clients will respond better to your influencer.

 Encourage the creation of authentic content